Pam Krejci, LCSW-S, PMH-C fees are $140 for an individual or family session. I accept all major credit cards, HSA and FSA cards, checks, and cash.

 1-833-9-HELP4MOMS (1-833-943-5746) Maternal Mental Health Hotline, a national, confidential, toll-free service for new and expecting mothers who are experiencing mental health challenges.
 1-800-944-4773 Postpartum Support International Helpline https://www.pphatx.org/ Pregnancy and Postpartum Health Alliance of Texas

 Check credentials for the counselor and ensure that the they have the necessary skills and expertise.
 Also, make sure that the counselor is a good fit for you.
 This is essential!

 Yes.
-By law we are required to protect your confidentiality.
-There are some exceptions to this that we will discuss in our first session and this includes if you or someone know is at risk of harm to self or others.
+By law I am required to protect your confidentiality.
+There are some exceptions to this that I will discuss in our first session and this includes if you or someone know is at risk of harm to self or others.

-Yes, we offer convenient televideo counseling sessions to Texas residents, so even if you live across our massively awesome state, we can still provide services through video.
-We utilize a HIPAA compliant platform that is easy to access by phone or computer.
+Yes, I offer convenient televideo counseling sessions to Texas residents, so even if you live across our massively awesome state, we can still provide services through video.
+I utilize a HIPAA compliant platform that is easy to access by phone or computer.
 It’s a great solution for clients who want the benefit of counseling from their own home.

 Patients who don’t have insurance or who are not using insurance have the right to receive a “Good Faith Estimate” explaining how much your medical care will cost Under the law, health care providers need to give patients who don’t have insurance or who are not using insurance an estimate of the bill for medical items and services.

 - You have the right to receive a Good Faith Estimate for the total expected cost of any non-emergency items or services.
 This includes related costs like medical tests, prescription drugs, equipment, and hospital fees.